 - Parodied in Undercover Blues.

-- Also parodied in the very obscure slasher film Psycho Cop 2, by the titular, well...psycho cop.
+- Also parodied in the very obscure slasher film Psycho Cop Returns, by the titular, well... psycho cop.

-- Parodied to hell and back in the second Police Academy:
+- Parodied to hell and back in Police Academy 2: Their First Assignment:

 Mahoney:You have the right to remain silent.
 The right to a court-appointed attorney.
 You have the right to sing the blues.
 You have the right to cable TV.
 You have the right to sublet.
 You have the right to paint the walls.
 No loud colors.